siposdani87/mongoid-fixture-kit/README.md

 ## License

-The original version of this library is copyright 2014 Geoffroy Planquart [mongoid-fixture_set](https://github.com/Aethelflaed/mongoid-fixture_set)
+The original version of this library is [mongoid-fixture_set](https://github.com/Aethelflaed/mongoid-fixture_set) by Geoffroy Planquart in 2014

 ## Bugs or Requests